nigelfiler/Qumu_Elastic_Search/README.md

 - **Connect to Bonsai OpenSearch**  in: **qumu_connector.py** (host, port, http_auth)
 - **Connect to Qumu Cloud Instance** in: **run_qumu.py** (domain, username, password) - Multiple Qumu instances supoprted

-For production, replace with **OAuth2.0 bearer tokens** which are more secure.
+For production, replace with Qumu **OAuth2.0 bearer tokens** which are more secure.

 <br>